MVIG-SJTU/DIRV/README.md

 Download [HICO-DET](http://www-personal.umich.edu/~ywchao/hico/) dataset from the official website.

 We transform the annotations of HICO-DET dataset to JSON format following [BigRedT/no_frills_hoi_det](https://github.com/BigRedT/no_frills_hoi_det).
 You can directly download the processed annotations from [here](https://drive.google.com/drive/folders/14xXUb5l_SugfWiRXX3o8jgKXMNac1c7_?usp=sharing).
-Thanks for their hard work!

 We count the training sample number of each category in [hico_processed/hico-det_verb_count.json](https://drive.google.com/drive/folders/14xXUb5l_SugfWiRXX3o8jgKXMNac1c7_?usp=sharing).
 It serves as a weight when calculating loss.